By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Counselors do not have to stop going to church or another religious gathering place because their client attends, but they need be very careful about transporting or arranging to meet clients there.
+Counselors do not have to stop going to church or another religious gathering place because their client attends, but they need to be very careful about transporting or arranging to meet clients there.
 It is probably an ethical boundary violation to be seeing someone in therapy that you also sit in a religious service and socialize with.

 Wow!
 That new client just told me about this great money-making deal.

 Money and client relationships, what a dangerous mix.
-Yes, we have to think money.
+Yes, we have to think about money.
 We need to get paid.
 But when we start thinking about money or other things first this can be a trap.

 Investing money in a client’s business or investment opportunity or asking them to invest in one of yours, these are all bad ideas.